JoaoLopes1234/TravelAI/README.md

-<p align="center">🌍 Welcome to **Tour AI**!
+<p align="center">🌍 Welcome to <strong>Tour AI</strong>!
 A chatbot based on ChatGPT, developed to help you explore the world of travel. ✈️

 In this project, users can interact directly with the chatbot, receiving personalized information and recommendations about destinations and travel experiences.</p>